venikman/FPF/FPF-Spec.md

 **Anti‑drift**
 **CC‑A19.9.** If a **NormalizationMethod/UNM** or a **state checklist** is updated or calibrated differently in a new version, previous StateAssertions **MUST NOT** be retroactively modified.
 One must close out or mark the old assertions with their valid time window and start issuing new assertions under the updated definitions.
 In other words, historical records remain as they were (tied to the definitions at that time), and any change in criteria results in a _new context or version_ for future assertions.
 This prevents retroactive truth-changing and maintains integrity of historical data.
 **CC‑A19.10.** If any **critical slot** in a comparison lacks a defensible monotonic **NormalizationMethod** (meaning you cannot find any reasonable way to translate that characteristic between two spaces without excessive loss or ambiguity), then the comparison **MUST** be reported as **incomparable**.
 The system should not attempt any unofficial workaround (like simply comparing whatever is available or ignoring that dimension).
-This rule applies even if all other slots have gauges – one missing or irreconcilable aspect is enough to force an “incomparable” verdict, unless the decision-makers explicitly accept a loss via a Bridge with stated limitations.
+This rule applies even if all other slots have NormalizationMethods – one missing or irreconcilable aspect is enough to force an “incomparable” verdict, unless the decision-makers explicitly accept a loss via a Bridge with stated limitations.

 **Quotients & Normalization‑fix (QNT)**
 **CC‑A19.11.** Equality checks and joins across spaces **MUST** target invariant forms (on a **quotient** or declared **NormalizationFixed** chart), not raw coordinates.